Skill-Pro: Learning Reusable Skills from Experience via Non-Parametric PPO for LLM Agents: Conclusion

 \section{Conclusion}

-We presented ProcMEM, a framework enabling LLM agents to \textbf{autonomously learn procedural memory} without parameter updates.
-By formalizing the \textbf{Skill-MDP}, ProcMEM transforms passive episodic narratives into executable, reusable Skills, eliminating redundant on-the-fly reasoning.
+We presented Skill-Pro, a framework enabling LLM agents to \textbf{autonomously learn procedural Skills} without parameter updates.
+By formalizing the \textbf{Skill-MDP}, Skill-Pro transforms passive episodic narratives into executable, reusable Skills, eliminating redundant on-the-fly reasoning.
 To ensure reliability without capability degradation, we propose \textbf{Non-Parametric PPO}, which leverages semantic gradients for high-quality candidate generation and a PPO Gate for robust Skill verification.
 Finally, a score-based maintenance mechanism prunes low-return Skills to sustain long-term memory quality.

-Results across diverse scenarios confirm that ProcMEM achieves \textbf{superior reuse rates and significant performance gains with extreme memory compression}.
+Results across diverse scenarios confirm that Skill-Pro achieves \textbf{superior reuse rates and significant performance gains with extreme memory compression}.
 Our findings validate that \textbf{high-quality procedural memory is fundamentally more efficient than raw episodic storage} for long-term autonomy.
 Future work will integrate implicit execution modules to better emulate human-like intelligence.
 Ultimately, the autonomous accumulation of procedural expertise via interaction without parameter updates represents a pivotal milestone toward the emergence of truly self-evolving artificial intelligence.